Daisuki (website): Operation

 Founded on October 17, 2012, Daisuki Inc. was a joint venture between Asatsu-DK and six major anime studios.
 The venture's backers by initial shareholder stakes were split with minority shares amongst all backers.
 The largest minority shareholder is Asatsu-DK with 121,000,000 yen for a 26.3% stake; Toei Animation, Aniplex, Sunrise, TMS Entertainment, and Nihon Ad Systems each have a 61,700,000 yen investment for 13.4% shares.
 Dentsu has 30,000,000 yen invested for a 6.5% stake.
 However, its capital on launch was noted to be 229,750,000 yen.
 The CEO was Kunihiko Shibata.

 In an interview with Japanator, it was announced that the releases on Daisuki would be released worldwide without region restrictions except in cases of exclusive rights licensed by other companies.

 Daisuki Inc, was folded in 2014 and replaced by Anime Consortium Japan (ACJ), which took over the operation of the Daisuki.net website.
 ACJ's initial shareholders included Bandai Namco Holding inc., Asatsu-DK inc., Aniplex inc., the Cool Japan Fund, Toei Animation, Sunrise, TMS Entertainment, Nihon Ad Systems, and Dentsu Inc. In 2015 they were joined by Kodansha, Shueisha, Shogakukan, Kadokawa, Bushiroad Inc., and Good Smile Company.
 Shin Unozawa, an executive vice president of Bandai Namco Entertainment, serves as ACJ's president and representative.
 In March 2017, Bandai Namco purchased the entirety of Anime Consortium Japan for 2.1 billion yen.

 On August 1, 2017, Daisuki released a statement announcing the closure of their operations effective October 31, 2017.
 The service was terminated on October 31, 2017 at 11:59 JST.
-Despite this, Daisuki would continue to stream Dragon Ball Super until February 22, 2018, where it was instead transferred over to DRAGON BALL SUPER CARD GAME.
+Despite this, Daisuki continued to stream Dragon Ball Super until February 22, 2018, where it was instead transferred over to Dragon Ball Super Card Game.